xzzz3/tp/docs/UserGuide.md

 ### Editing a driver: `editdriver`

 Edits a driver's information

+`(Existing names or phone numbers will not be added to prevent duplicates)`

 Format: `editdriver INDEX [n/NAME] [p/PHONE] [s/STATUS]`, where `INDEX` denotes the index of the drivers.
 * `STATUS` cannot be changed to `BUSY`.